goshippo/about-us/teams/README.md

-### Team based Missions
+### Teams on a Mission

 <img src=../rsrcs/team_mission_exercise.jpeg>

 <br/>
-At Shippo we're made up of several teams with dedicated team members looking to build product and capabilities to fulfill our company vision and mission.
-We followed a "design thinking" type process to come up with a team mission.
+At Shippo we're made up of several teams with dedicated team members looking to build product and capabilities to fulfill our company [vision](https://goshippo.com/about/) and mission.
+So, we have been running "design thinking" type exercises to come up with team based missions and whats in scope and out of scope for our teams.

 Name | Description | Mission
 -----| ----------- | --------